Vajalol/VUI/VUI_Verification_Report.md

 ## Conclusion

 The VUI addon is fully compliant with the established development standards.
 All modules have been properly standardized with consistent version information, theme integration, file structure, and texture atlas implementation.
 The SVG to TGA conversion process has completed successfully, and all assets are available in the correct formats for WoW compatibility.

+All code has been verified for compatibility with World of Warcraft's Lua 5.1 environment, with special attention given to eliminating Lua 5.2 features (goto/labels) that would cause syntax errors.
+The codebase now features fully compatible loop structures throughout all modules.

 The codebase is ready for final user testing and deployment.